uhgtb/rm_classifier/README.md

 ``` </pre>

 ## Documentation
-Sphinx documentation in the /docs/_build/html/index.html folder
+Sphinx documentation in the /docs/_build/html/index.html folder or can be found at [readthedocs](https://rm-classifier.readthedocs.io/).